 Atlanta’s Old Fourth Ward is named for a former system of political districts.
 The area that surrounds Boulevard was once the most sought-after neighborhood in the 1800s, but progressively spiraled downwards in the 1960s.
 Projects within the last 20 years have revived interest in the neighborhood.
 Ponce City Market is the former Sears warehouse that is being transformed into a mixed use development for offices, apartments, retail spaces and restaurants.
 It abuts the Atlanta BeltLine Trail, a former rail line that is now a running and walking path.
 The Jackson Street Bridge was made famous from the opening scene of The Walking Dead, as the main character enters the abandoned city on horseback.

 Should the nightlife come calling, Edgewood Avenue is the center of everything, with popular spots like Mother and Edgewood Speakeasy.
 For vintage arcade games, try Joystick and for borderline offensive decor, ping pong and choir robes, there’s nothing like Church, known better as Sister Louisa’s Church of the Living Room and Ping Pong Emporium.
-You can also catch a show at The Masquerade, one of the city’s top music venues and a former mill.

 Be sure to see the fresh produce available at Freedom Farmer’s Market, held every Saturday at the Jimmy Carter Presidential Library, or the Sweet Auburn Curb Market, which sells meat, produce and ready-to-eat dishes from vendors like Grindhouse Burgers, Bell Street Burritos and Arepa Mia.